MohamedAmineKlila/bte-mobilisation-creance-java/README.md

 This project is licensed under the Apache License 2.0 — see the [LICENSE](LICENSE) file for details.

-> **Note:** This repository contains only sample/dummy data.
-All real bank data used during development has been removed to comply with data confidentiality requirements.
+> **Note:** All real bank data used during development has been removed to comply with data confidentiality requirements.